-The Corporation issued unsecured Convertible Notes with an interest rate of 0.05% per annum in March 2016 with an exercise price denominated in Canadian dollars.
+The Corporation issued Convertible Notes in March 2016 with an exercise price denominated in Canadian dollars.
 The Corporation determined that the Convertible Notes with an exercise price denominated in a currency that is different from the entity's functional currency should be classified as a derivative and carried at their fair value.
 Any changes in their fair value from inception to balance date have been recorded as a gain or loss in the consolidated statement of net loss and comprehensive loss.
 The Convertible Note derivative is valued at fair value in accordance with IFRS.
+The change in fair value is due to a decrease in the Corporation's share price.
 There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 7 in the Financial Statements).